Russian shelling heavy in east; Ukraine strikes key bridge

 Ukrainian officials have repeatedly alleged that Russian forces were cynically using the plant as a shield while firing at communities across the river, knowing that Ukrainian forces were unlikely to fire back for fear of triggering a nuclear accident.

-They said Russian shelling on Friday night killed one woman and injured two other civilians in the city of Zaporizhzhia, which is a straight distance of about 53 kilometers (33 miles) from the plant.
+They said Russian shelling on Friday night killed one woman and injured two other civilians in the city of Zaporizhzhia, which is 76 miles from the plant.
 Ukraine's southern Mykolayiv region also said a woman died there in shelling.

 For several weeks, Ukraine's military has tried to lay the groundwork for a counter-offensive to reclaim southern Ukraine's Russian-occupied Kherson region.
 A local Ukrainian official reported Saturday that a Ukrainian strike had damaged the last working bridge over the Dnieper River in the region and further crippled Russian supply lines.